aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 By using ControlTower, some governance-based features are automatically configured.
 Security services that are not supported by ControlTower can be bulk-enabled for Organizations so that they are automatically configured when new accounts are created It will be.

-Here we set up ControlTower, SecurityHub, GuardDuty and IAM Access for the entire Organizations Provides step-by-step instructions on how to enable Analyzer.
+Here we set up ControlTower, SecurityHub, GuardDuty, Inspector and IAM Access for the entire Organizations Provides step-by-step instructions on how to enable Analyzer.
 Specify the Audit account as these delegate accounts.

 #### 1-1.
 ControlTower setup